bics/BestBarber/README.md

 # BestBarber

 Best Barber is a made up company who provides barber services to its customers.
-Customers who visit their website will get a glimpse of the company's aim and epmloyees.
+Customers who visit their website will get a glimpse of the company's aim and employees.
 As someone might be interested in trying one of the services provided, users have a chance to request an appointment, or simply ask a question.
 A gallery is present on the site to showcase some of the services as well.